alexanian/socratic-form-microscopy/_posts/2017-01-08-what-use-a-monopoly-on-violence.md

 <h4>17<sup>th</sup> Century Philosophy</h4>
 There is a very short list of political philosophers whose works have shaped and guided revolutions.
 To have written works that inspire such drastic change in society doesn't require or even suggest correctness.
 But it does suggest an understanding of the values that people hold closest to their hearts.

-The 17<sup>th</sup> century English philosopher John Locke is on that list. <a href="/justice/">I've written about Locke in the context of justice before</a>, but his ruminations on the state of nature are also applicable here.
+The 17<sup>th</sup> century English philosopher John Locke is on that list. <a href="{{ site.baseurl }}/justice/">I've written about Locke in the context of justice before</a>, but his ruminations on the state of nature are also applicable here.

 During Locke's life, there was open debate among philosophers as to the "state of nature" – the shape human existence would take without government or laws.
 The state of nature was an artificial construct.
 It shares more with the ideal zero energy state used in molecular dynamics simulations than it does with prehistorical societies; it's a baseline to compare political arrangements with, much as zero energy states are a baseline to compare molecular arrangements with.